 There is no need to book or to come with a partner.
 Table money is £5.

 Duplicate Minibridge sessions are run for the benefit of attendees at year 1 of the Bridge for All course.

 What happens?
 About 8 hands are played in a 2 hour period.
 The session is organised as a “duplicate session” and is scored manually.

 “Duplicate session” means that each partnership plays against different pairs, changing position after each round.
 Each board is played multiple times during the session.
 The scoring is arranged such that each N-S pair is trying to do better on each board than other N-S pairs in the room and similarly for E-W pairs.

 When can I play?
-Wednesday afternoons from 2.00 to 4.00pm from 18th October until 6th December - as listed in the calendar.
+Wednesday afternoons from 2.00 to 4.00pm from mid October until early December - as listed in the calendar.
 Table money is £4 per session.

 If you are interested in reading about MiniBridge then you can find detailed information on the EBU website.

 The MiniBridge practice sessions have proved very popular.
 There are two more sessions this term on Wednesday 30th November and Wednesday 7th December.
 From 5th January 2017 there will be a MiniBridge Practice section at the club’s regular Learn and Play sessions on Monday evenings (7.00 for 7.15) and Thursday mornings (9.45 for 10.00).